- Why choose TotalMSK?

 Why choose TotalMSK?

-At TotalMSK, we specialise in the treatment of Musculoskeletal (MSK) related conditions and have developed specific expertise in the treatment of work and sports related musculoskeletal (MSK) conditions.
-Our aim is to identify the root cause of any given Musculoskeletal (MSK) related condition and get you the patient out of pain and back to activity, as quickly as practicably possible.
-TotalMSK has in-house expertise covering Musculoskeletal (MSK) Conditions (including sports and work related), Work Place Health and Safety and Mental Health in the Workplace.
-A number of highly effective techniques are used at TotalMSK to treat a multitude of Musculoskeletal (MSK) Conditions including: McTimoney Chiropractic, Advanced Sports and Remedial Massage, Dry Needling (Western Medicine Acupuncture), Gua Sha and Instrument Assisted Soft Tissue Mobilisation (IASTM).
-Treatments are tailored to the patient's unique set of circumstances and besides interventions, include preventative advice covering work and non work related activities.
+At TotalMSK, we specialise in the treatment of Musculoskeletal (MSK) related conditions and specialise in the treatment of work and sports-related musculoskeletal (MSK) conditions.
+We aim to identify the cause of any given Musculoskeletal (MSK) related condition and get you the patient out of pain and back to activity, as quickly as practicably possible.
+TotalMSK has extensive in-house experience covering Musculoskeletal (MSK) Conditions (including sports and work-related), Work Place Health and Safety and Mental Health in the Workplace.
+Many highly effective techniques are used at TotalMSK to treat a multitude of Musculoskeletal (MSK) Conditions including McTimoney Chiropractic, Advanced Sports and Remedial Massage, Dry Needling (Western Medicine Acupuncture), Gua Sha and Instrument Assisted Soft Tissue Mobilisation (IASTM).
+Our practitioners tailor treatments to you the patient's unique set of circumstances and besides interventions, include preventative advice covering work and none work related activities.
 Initial consultations always look at a number related aspects of the human body including; biological factors, social factors and psychological factors.
-Such factors include, previous injury history, activity levels, previous conditions, stress, sleep, diet and much more.
+Such factors include previous injury history, activity levels, previous conditions, stress, sleep, diet and much more.
 Stress within and outside of the workplace has become a major issue over time and besides having a physiological impact on the Musculoskeletal (MSK) System, can also lead to Mental Health related problems and other debilitating conditions.
-Besides the expertise within TotalMSK, we also has a referral network, meaning that should a specific issue not be of a Musculoskeletal (MSK) nature, then a patient can be referred to an appropriate and suitably qualified professional.Back to top
+There are two articles on TotalMSK's blog covering the human stress response and the effects of this.
+Besides the expertise within TotalMSK, we also have a referral network, meaning that should a specific issue not be of a Musculoskeletal (MSK) nature, then a patient can be referred to an appropriate and suitably qualified professional.Back to top

 What is McTimoney Chiropractic?

-McTimoney Chiropractic is a form of Chiropractic which was developed in the UK and has been used to great effect in the treatment of patients (MSK) for well over 50 years.
-The technique is very gentle and utilises precise and highly dextrous adjustment techniques to affect change within the musculoskeletal (MSK) and nervous system.
-Many people in the UK choose McTimoney Chiropractic as an alternative to many forms of Chiropractic and Osteopathy.
-The McTimoney technique rarely produces the "cracking or popping" sounds that most people associate with Chiropractic.
-As the McTimoney technique is gentle it is also suitable and safe to use on a wide range people and conditions from all age groups.Back to top
+McTimoney Chiropractic is a form of Chiropractic which was developed in the UK and has been used to great effect in the treatment of patients with Musculoskeletal (MSK) conditions and for well over 50 years.
+The technique is very gentle and utilises precise and highly dextrous adjustments to affect change within the musculoskeletal (MSK) and nervous system.
+Many people in the UK choose McTimoney Chiropractic treatment as an alternative to many forms of Chiropractic and Osteopathy which use High-Velocity Low Amplitude (HVLA) adjustive techniques.
+The McTimoney technique rarely produces the "cracking or popping" sounds that most people associate with Chiropractic and HVLA techniques.
+As the McTimoney method is gentle, it is also suitable and safe to use on a wide range people, conditions and age groups.Back to top

 Are there any reasons why I may not be suitable for treatment?